HectorPulido/Deeplearning-based-Twitch-bot/README.md

 * Context optimization

 ## How to use
-1. Configure the file secret.py like this
+1. Configure the file .env like this, you can use the .env.test
 ```
 TMI_TOKEN = "oauth:***********"
 CLIENT_ID = "***********"